- Landscape Ecological Restoration & Regional Landscape Design -

 Clear strategies with defined goals, timelines, and measurable ecological and social outcomes.

-5. Project Development
+5. Project Design Development

-Detailed design documentation including:
+Detailed design documentation per specific project.

 6. Cost Evaluation & Budgeting